 - In cached_skills methods we keep records not the active record relations that why we have to convert into array by using to_a else active-record-relation will be cached and database query will be executed.

 Expiring the cache.

 We are caching the query results but we are not expiring the results.
 What if some skill has changed.
-Grade object is not getting any notification for that, so cache is stale, we need to expire it.
-So we can write a after_commit hook for skill to expire its grade object’s cache
+Grade object is not getting any notification for that, so the cache is stale, we need to expire it.
+So we can write an after_commit hook for skill to expire its grade object’s cache

 This is enough to make sure you cache is never stale.
 There is another way to handle the expiring cache.
-Lets see that.
+Let’s see that.

 We redefine the models like this